Ai Accountant

 Phase 1: baseline assessment

-Map all bank accounts, document current workflows, identify pain points, and assess data readiness for statements, vendor masters, and chart of accounts.
+Map all bank accounts across entities.
+Document current workflows for statement ingestion, categorization, and reconciliation.
+Identify pain points and assess data readiness for statements, vendor masters, and chart of accounts.

 Phase 2: vendor selection